Aquifers, Lakes, Streams, Rivers, and Reservoirs

-That’s always been a difficult task, and in our region, protecting water flowing across interstate boundaries presents a particular challenge.
+In our region, protecting water that flows across interstate boundaries presents a particular challenge.

-Our Groundwater and Source Water Protection Workgroup brings together state and federal officials concerned with water protection, including tracking potential sources of contamination, regulation of wells, and rural water systems.
+Our Source Water Protection Workgroup brings together state and federal officials concerned with water protection, including tracking potential sources of contamination, regulation of wells, and rural water systems.